kowalcj0/gee/README.md

 __Step 4:__
 In `projects` directory create a folder with the same name as the project file.
-Then create `jmx` folder in it and place your jmx there.
+Then put your jmx in there.
 Here's an example project folder structure:

     ./jmeter-ec2